The Entrance

 2. Start the day with a local café

-Kick start the day with caffeine or brekky from a café along The Entrance high street try Usui Café and Gallery known for their locally sourced sourdough and seaside art.
+Kick start the day with caffeine or brekky from a café along The Entrance high street try Usui Café and Gallery known for their locally sourced sourdough and seaside art or pop into The Spot at The Entrance or Toast & Co for brekkie classics.
 Tucked away from the main waterside attractions of this town is Albie's Coffee Bar at Picnic Point, a local spot for brekky toasties and quality coffee with a smile.

 3. Ride the 19th Century Carousel